 Edith Allen married in June of 1895 to John Prentiss, a lawyer, and they moved to The Ludlow (southwest corner of Clarendon and St. James).
 He died in March of 1897 and Edith (Allen) Prentiss resumed living at 509 Beacon with her mother and siblings.

 During the 1897-1898 winter season, the Allen family was living elsewhere and 509 Beacon was the home of James Hewitt Morgan and his wife, Martha (Leavitt) Morgan.
 They had lived at 314 Dartmouth during the previous season.
-They moved from 509 Beacon by the 1898-1899 season, probably to their home on Grindstone Island in New York, and the Allen family was once again living at 509 Beacon.
+They moved from 509 Beacon by the 1898-1899 season, probably to their home on Grindstone Island in New York, and the Allens were once again living at 509 Beacon.

 Edith (Allen) Prentiss married again in August of 1901 to Humphrey Turner Nichols, a writer; after their marriage, they lived in Europe and York Harbor.